wkolowski/Type-Theory-Wishlist/README.md

 Now let's say we have proved that some type `A` has decidable equality, i.e. we have `dec : (x y : A) -> Decision (x = y)`.
 Thanks to subtyping for inducive types, we can freely use `dec` in every place that requires a function `A -> A -> Bool`.

 ```
-// For some x y z : A
+// Assuming we have some x y z : A in the context.
 dedupConsecutive dec [x, x, y, x, y, y, z, x, z, z]
 ```

+**Status: this follows directly from the rules in the previous section.**

 ### Subtyping between inductive and coinductive types